Glombrox/DuplicateTextChecker/README.md

 ﻿# DuplicateTextChecker

-This code is used to detect duplicated text in a given string
+This code is used to detect duplicated text in a given string by seperating each the string into a serie of words using qutoes ("")